temporarymoon/million-prescient-trees/docs/echo.md

 ### Bard

 1. ✅ The player gains `+1` strength.
-2. ✅ The player gains `+1` if when winning a battle.
+2. ✅ The player gains `+1` when winning a battle.

 ### Barbarian

-- ✅ When losing a battle, a player gets this effect for the following turn if the `barbarian` has not yet been played.
+- ✅🧪 When losing a battle, a player gets this effect for the following turn if the `barbarian` has not yet been played.

 ### Mercenary